networknt/light-doc/content/en/concern/cluster.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-This module caches all the service instances that are needed by the current service and calling underline registry(Direct, Consul and ZooKeeper) to discover the service if necessary (first time a service is called and registry notifies something has been changed regarding to subscribe the services on Consul or ZooKeeper).
+This module caches all the service instances that are needed by the current service and calling underline registry(Direct, Consul and ZooKeeper) to discover the service if necessary (the first time a service is called, the registry notifies something has been changed regarding the subscription to services on Consul or ZooKeeper).

 ## Interface